Switch Implementation PBQs and Common Misconfigurations

 IP phonesVoice VLAN 120

-1. Configure user-facing PC ports as access VLAN 110.
+1. Set user PC ports to access VLAN 110.

-5. Verify the Layer 3 gateway exists for each VLAN.
+5. Verify a Layer 3 gateway (SVI or subinterface) exists for each VLAN.

 PBQ Example: One VLAN Down